ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 To stay in the loop with Solidity updates like new releases, security alerts and announcements, most respondents said they follow Solidity on Twitter, follow the Solidity GitHub release page and/or the Solidity blog.
 Also mentioned but less popular are the r/ethdev Reddit, the Solidity documentation and the Week in Ethereum newsletter.

-Some of the participants claiming to not do any of the above explained they mostly get informed by colleagues or friends or simply don't stay up-to-date at all.
+Some of the participants claiming to not do any of the above explained that they mostly get informed by colleagues or friends or simply don't stay up-to-date at all.

 ![Staying Up-To-Date 2](/img/2021/01/uptodatesol.png)